cap-js/docs/node.js/core-services.md

 As a convenience feature, `.after` handlers that are registered on the event `'each'` are called for each individual result entry on `'READ'`.

 ::: warning
-Only synchronous functions are allowed to be registered as `.after('each',...)` handlers.
+Only synchronous functions are allowed to be registered as `.after('each',...)` handlers as they are run in a `.forEach()` loop without promise handling.
 :::

 Examples: